Get the Look: New fashion trend ‘Regencycore’ inspired by Bridgerton

 Prestigious Pearls - Add a touch of prestige with a pearl necklace or keep it simple with a bracelet or earrings.
 Real pearls can be expensive but you can get more affordable jewellery from River Island.
 The White Pearl Necklace £15 looks authentic and expensive plus no one will ever know it's a piece of costume jewellery.

 Magnificent Opera gloves - If there's one thing we love about Bridgerton it's the drama and opera gloves can definitely bring that to a mediocre outfit.
-You can buy sleek satin or lace opera gloves from Amazon with prices starting from £2.95.
+You can buy sleek satin or lace opera gloves from Amazon with prices starting from £2.95 for Opera Gloves.

 Bridgerton will be available to watch on Netflix from Thursday May 16.
 So throw on your best dress, pearls and opera gloves, sit back and let the drama begin.